A Perfect 3 Days in Cornwall Road Trip Itinerary

 The friendly atmosphere of Sennen Cove is perfect for relaxing and enjoying the calming water of Sennen Beach (Whitesands Bay).
 It's super easy to access the beach from the car park, and there are many shops, cafes, and pubs around.

 You could even test out your surfing skills.
-The beach is very popular with surfers, and surfing classes also take place here.
-So why not learn how to surf, and if you can't get a hold of it, there's nothing wrong with just dipping your toes in the beautiful, yet only slightly warm water at this beach.
+The attraction is very popular with surfers, and surfing classes also take place here.
+So why not learn how to surf?

-Make sure to check the Sennen Cove weather webcams before your visit to plan your trip accordingly!
+If you can't get the hang of surfing, there's nothing wrong with dipping your toes in the beautiful yet only slightly warm water at this beach.
+Make sure to check the Sennen Cove weather webcams before you arrive to plan your trip accordingly!

 A Day of Nature and Gardens

 In the spring and autumn, you will see a lot of them flying together over their nesting sites.
-You can also see numerous seabirds, migrating birds and swallows, usually seen and heard darting around the footpaths.
+You can also see numerous seabirds, migrating birds, and swallows, usually seen and heard darting around the footpaths.
+You might also come across rare grey and common seals, which are hard to come by on most seasides in the UK.

 Did you know that Cornwall has some of the best gardens in the UK as well?
-In Northern Cornwall in particular, you can come across popular and hidden garden gems where you can go for a long stroll with your family or site-see by yourself.
+In Northern Cornwall, in particular, you can come across popular and hidden garden gems where you can go for a long stroll with your family or site-see by yourself.
 As mentioned above, many families visit Cornwall.

 Box & Barber Coffeehouse

+Before heading to the beach, grab a lovely and delicious breakfast at Box & Barber Coffeehouse in Newquay, a less than five-minute walk from Fistral Beach.
 This is one of the best coffeehouses in the area, consistently rated five stars across the board.
-It is the perfect place to grab a coffee and a healthy/vegetarian-friendly brunch.
+It is the perfect place to grab a coffee and a healthy, vegetarian-friendly brunch.

-You could try their light but filling avocado, halloumi and egg on toast, or a crispy, mouth-watering bacon sandwich.
+You could try their light but filling avocado, halloumi, and egg on toast or a crispy, mouth-watering bacon sandwich.
 The prices are a bit steep, but the taste is excellent, and the coffees are really some of the best, if not the best, in town.
 You will not be disappointed with their outstanding service as well!

 Fistral Beach

 Fistral Beach is one of the world's top surfing destinations, and if you didn't try surfing at Whitesands Bay on the first day, then you could give it a shot today.
+Even if you fail horribly at trying to stand up on a board, it'll be a good laugh for you and your family and friends.

-Fistral Beach is home to several spa and wellness hotels as well, where individuals, couples or parents can recharge while enjoying the ocean views.
-Kids can take up a surf lesson or other water sport while parents relax peacefully.
+You might even see some cute and friendly seals here, at the very least!
+Fistral Beach is also home to several spa and wellness hotels, where individuals, couples, or parents can recharge while enjoying the ocean views.
+Kids can take up a surf lesson or other water sports while parents relax peacefully.

 The Lost Gardens of Heligan